reframe-hpc/reframe/docs/config_reference.rst

    :required: No
    :default: ``false``

-   Always emit the ``-N`` Slurm option in the preamble of the job script.
+   Always emit the ``--nodes`` Slurm option in the preamble of the job script.
    This option is relevant to Slurm backends only.